mariaeva15/SolidityAssessment/README.md

 # Solidity Assessment

 ## Introduction
-The "Solidity Assessment" is a program showcases fundamental features for creating and overseeing tokens on the Ethereum blockchain.
+The "MyToken" is a program showcases fundamental features for creating and overseeing tokens on the Ethereum blockchain.
 It serves as a straightforward token contract, demonstrating capabilities like token creation, minting, burning, and essential data storage such as name, abbreviation, and total supply.

 ## Description
 This contract embodies essential functionalities, allowing the initiation of new tokens, minting of additional tokens, and the controlled burning of existing tokens.
 Crucial token information, including name, abbreviation, and total supply, is made publicly available.
 The contract is designed to ensure that the burning function only proceeds when the sender possesses an adequate balance.